jlfaucher/executor5-bulk/ooDialog/examples.package/ReadMe.txt

   ------

-  *  Version 0.0.6 of the package requires ooDialog 4.2.0 or later to run all example programs in the package.
-This is the same as the previous release.
+  *  Version 0.0.6 of the package requires ooDialog 4.2.0 or later to run most of the example programs in the package.
+Some example programs now require ooDialog 4.2.1.
+This is in anticipation of an upcoming release for ooDialog.

   *  The release contains around 2 dozen example programs.